brousalis/surf-server/README.md

 - open up Terminal and run `sudo apt-get install lib32gcc1 libc6-i386 lamp-server git`
 - when asked for root password for mysql, leave it blank
   - if you want to set it because you're setting up a public server, make sure to update `addons/sourcemod/configs/databases.cfg`
-- `git clone https://github.com/brousalis/surf-server/ ~/surf-server` clone the repo
+- clone this repo `git clone https://github.com/brousalis/surf-server/ ~/surf-server`
 - `cd ~/surf-server`
 - `script/install`

-if all goes well, you should be able to go into the server directory and start the server:
+read below to see what the install script does. if all goes well, you should be able to go into the server directory and start the server:

     cd ~/csgo_ds
     ./start

-and your server should be running. try connecting it through LAN.
+and your server should be running. try connecting to it through LAN.

 **IMPORTANT** you will want to configure the server settings, since this is my personal setup (add yourself as admin, rename the server, etc...)